db-benchmarks/db-benchmarks/README.md

   * Looks after coefficient of variation while making queries and can stop as soon as:
     - the CV is low enough
     - and the number of queries made is sufficient
-  * After starting a database / search engine lets it do its warmup stage (preread needed data from disk), stops waiting as soon as:
+  * After starting a database / search engine, lets it do its warmup stage (preread needed data from disk), stops waiting as soon as:
     - there's no IO for a few seconds
     - and it can connect to the database / search engine
   * After stopping a database / search engine waits until it fully stops